StevenKauwe/voice-activated-assistant/README.md

 - Wake phrase detection to start listening for commands.
 - Transcription of audio to text for command recognition.
 - Customizable actions that can be triggered by voice commands.
-- Integration with external services for advanced functionalities (e.g., GPT, transcription services).
+- Integration with external services for advanced functionalities (e.g., LLM, transcription services).

 ## Requirements